jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Network/Configurate-ENI-Multi-Queue.md

-# Configuring Network Interface Multi-Queue
+# Configure Network Interface Multi-Queue

 There is bottleneck for a single vCPU when handles the network interruption.
 You can configure the network interface multi-queue to distribute the network interface interruption in the instance to different vCPUs so as to improve network processing performance.